HaiNguyen007/sub0_sample_app/README.md

 The platform is built on top of PostgREST and OpenResty (Nginx).
 In addition to "stock PostgREST" this system provides

- - GraphQL schema (soon to be Relay compatible)
+ - GraphQL schema (Relay compatible)
  - Everything is in docker for easy install/extension
  - PostgREST runs behind the nginx proxy to provide security/ssl/flexibility
  - Built-in cache capabilities
  - Ability to manipulate/validate request inflight before they reaches PostgREST using a precomputed AST (eg. enforce at least one filter on the endpoint)
  - An in-browser IDE for exploring your GraphQL schema (complete with documentation generated based on comments you add to the tables/views/columns in PostgreSQL)
- - &select and filters work on /rpc path, classic `session` login mechanism, custom sql function can be executed on each request (these will be merged upstream soon)
+ - classic `session` login mechanism, custom sql function can be executed on each request (these will be merged upstream soon)

 This repo contains a sample app that demonstrates the capabilities of Sub0 platform.